emanueltesoriello/akiflow-flutter-app/README.md

 ## Run

-Use the `.vscode / launch.json` to launch the app with the specific environment or:
+Use the `.vscode/launch.json` to launch the app with the specific environment or:

-Development: `flutter run -t lib / main_dev.dart`
+Development: `flutter run -t lib/main_dev.dart`

-Production: `flutter run -t lib / main.dart`
+Production: `flutter run -t lib/main.dart`

 ## Build